Youth and Family Services

 Denver Housing Authority offers access to quality Early Childhood Education in many of its housing developments.
-DHA partners with organizations such as Catholic Charities, Rocky Mountain SER, and Mile High Montessori to provide Head Start and Metropolitan State College of Denver for Denver’s Family Literacy Program on-site for neighborhood children.
+DHA partners with organizations such as Catholic Charities to provide Head Start and Metropolitan State College of Denver for Denver’s Family Literacy Program on-site for neighborhood children.

 - Head Start prepares children for kindergarten by enhancing their social and cognitive development through educational, health, nutritional, social, and other services.

-- Head start is available at Quigg Newton, Sun Valley, Mariposa, and Columbine.
+- Head start is available at Quigg Newton, Sun Valley, Mariposa, and Westwood.